UniSportsProj/UniSports/README.md

 # Overview
 Description
 [Provide a brief description of your app, its purpose, and functionality.]
 UniSports is an app where students who want to play pickup sports can post or find games happening now or near in the future.
-Students will sign up and will have access to a network of other students who are looking to play quick pick up games or fun tournaments.
+Students will sign up and will have access to a network of other students who are looking to play quick pick up games or fun tournaments!

 # App Evaluation
 [Evaluation of your app across the following attributes]